-Because employment in extractive activities are no longer co-terminus with residential location of the employees (fly in fly out), the ripple effects of employment changes will be difficult to predict.
-Further, there will be a rise of city-based remote-control digital coordination centres.
+Because employment in extractive activities is no longer concurrent with residential location of the employees (fly-in fly-out), the ripple effects of employment changes will be difficult to predict.
+One thing that appears likely is that there will be a rise of city-based remote-control digital coordination centres.
+We already have seen this in Australia, where autonomous and semi-autonomous machinery in mines in the outback are monitored and managed from large urban centres (e.g. Perth and Adelaide)

 We also investigated the application of a range of digital processes in advanced manufacturing - best defined as the combination of advanced materials and software, especially the application of 3D printing to automotive manufacturing-and discovered a nuanced story of change.
-One aspect of our work focused on 3D printing at the entry and intermediate levels, where we saw a range of different practices that could be categorized as adoption, informal learning and learning-by-doing.
-We found that 3D printing skills are highly movable across sectors, tending to enable entrepreneurs to pursue opportunities across numerous sectors.
+One aspect of our research focused on 3D printing at the entry and intermediate levels, where we saw a range of different practices that could be categorized as adoption, informal learning and learning-by-doing.
+3D printing skills are highly transferable between sectors, tending to enable entrepreneurs to pursue opportunities across numerous sectors and markets.
 3D printing works well in industries that demand high product customization but less well for large-scale production.
-Because 3D printing (or additive manufacturing) has significant limits related to the materials involved, the most common applications of 3D printing in manufacturing are related to prototyping and product development.
-This means the nature of the emerging firms are often in the form of service bureaus rather than standalone manufacturers, and they tend to have a much more porous boundary between their service and the pre-existing client companies.
+Because 3D printing (or additive manufacturing) has significant limits related to the materials involved, the most common applications in manufacturing are related to prototyping and product development.
+This means the nature of the emerging firms are often in the form of service bureaus rather than stand-alone manufacturers, and they tend to have a much more porous boundary between their service and the pre-existing client companies.

 While 3D printing is widely endorsed for diffusion across many industries, Canada has made its innovation policy bet in a specific way.
-Canada, in Ontario, has sought to promote advanced manufacturing in small enterprises by using community colleges as partners for private firms and anchors for regional industrial commons.
+We have sought to promote advanced manufacturing in small enterprises by using community colleges as partners for private firms and anchors for regional industrial commons.
 By providing both information and working capital to private sector partners, programs are designed to mitigate the so-called "valley of death" in local ecosystems.
-While there are many successful individual cases of partnership, doubts remain about the ability of the decentralized local community colleges to provide aid that is both sufficient and appropriate to support optimal uptake of advanced manufacturing in Canada.
+While there are many successful individual cases of partnership, doubts remain about the ability of the decentralized local community colleges to provide aid that is both sufficient and appropriate to support optimal uptake and scale-up of advanced manufacturing in Canada.

-The automotive industry, in particular, is being disrupted by digitalization through the decoupling of value creation from traditional sites of production.
+The automotive industry, in particular, is being disrupted by digitalization through the de-coupling of value creation from traditional sites of production.
 Whereas in the past value came from fabrication and processing, now more value comes from design, engineering, embedded software, research and innovation.
 The automotive industry can no longer rely exclusively on investments in plant, machinery and business processes.

-The growth of these new digitally-rich extended supply chains has stretched out into a networked industrial and innovation framework.
-It is not unusual for 80% of the final product to be produced somewhere in the supply chain but not in any single enterprise.
+This has broader policy implications arising from the general shift from tangible to intangible assets.
+The growth of these new digitally rich supply chains has stretched out into a networked industrial and innovation framework.
+It is not unusual for up to 80 per cent of a final product to be produced somewhere in the supply chain but not in any single enterprise.
 These networks are mostly comprised of SME firms which do most of the actual manufacturing, value creation and innovation.
 Therefore, the technical and cognitive capacities of these SME firms is a critical factor for policy.